AndersDeath/diary2/000-current.md

 # 08 July - Saturday - Yerevan - 282 day of immigration

 Today we moved to another apartments.
 This thing happened smooth and we did everything in time.
-Also we decided trying to be on mobile internet.
+Also we decided trying to be on mobile internet because the home one here is quite expencive.